Don’t Be Afraid of Losing Yourself In A Relationship: 7 Steps To Keep Your Independence (And Your Relationship)

 Give From Your Overflow

 Fill your cup first before serving anyone else.
-Discover the activities or practices that fill you up when you are down.
+Discover the activities or practices that fill you up when you’re down.
 Meditate, take yourself on an inner child date, read a good book, or do some other self-care activities.
 Know what refuels you and regularly take time to do so.

 To be of service to anyone in your life, you must fill your own cup — not just to full, but to overflowing — then you can be of service from the overflow.
-Make sure to fill your own cup, and you’ll always have plenty of energy to give to those you love.
+Don’t be afraid of losing yourself.
+Make sure to fill your cup, and you’ll always have plenty of energy to give to those you love.

 -